FoodyFood/virtual-cell-based-architecture/README.md

 If the cell router can not find a healthy cell to handle the request, it will return an error.

+Each tenant gets 2 cells assigned to them to increase availability and fault tolerance, this could be any number but there should be vastly more cells than there are cells per tenant.

 ## Simulated Errors And Health

 Tenant 2 is an unlucky tenant and every so often they will submit a bad request that kills the cell it is sent to.